 The World War II memorial

 Other places of interest

 Altanka.
-A small carved wooden gazebo built without a single nail is considered to be the symbol of Sumy.
+This small carved wooden gazebo, built without a single nail, is considered to be the symbol of Sumy.
 This is the only wooden building in the city, which was not damaged during the Second World War.
 Pokrovskaya Square.

 Children’s Park “Fairy Tale”.
-The park is located in the central part.
-In its territory, in addition to children’s rides you can find fabulous buildings and figures of the characters of fairy tales.
+The park is located in the center.
+On its territory, in addition to children’s rides, you can find fabulous buildings and figures of fairy tales characters.
 Shevchenko Avenue.

-Near the main entrance to the park, a modern stadium “Yubileyniy” is located.
+Close to the main entrance to the park, you can find a modern stadium “Yubileyniy”.
 In the southeastern part of the park, there is a beach.
 Gagarin Street, 15.

-- Buildings of former Sumy cadet corps (Kirov Street, 165).
+- The buildings of the former Sumy cadet corps (Kirov Street, 165).

 Hotel “Zdybanka”.
-This hotel-restaurant complex is standing on the banks of the river Psyol near the beach.
+This hotel-restaurant complex stands on the bank of the river Psyol near the beach.
 Comfortable rooms of European standard, Wi-Fi.

 Hotel “Shafran”.
-The hotel is located near the center of Sumy, in a picturesque area on the banks of the lake named after Chekhov.
+The hotel is located near the center of Sumy, in a picturesque area on the bank of the lake named after Chekhov.

 39 comfortable rooms with all the amenities: beds with orthopedic mattresses, climate control, mini-bar, satellite TV, Wi-Fi.
 There are two rooms for people with disabilities.